Albirizzu/oDCM_team8/README.md

 <p> Therefore, data will be scraped from https://www.boxofficemojo.com. </p>

+Concerning the IMDb data, there are several IMDb datasets available on https://www.imdb.com/interfaces/.
+The dataset containing information on ratings and votes uses unique IMDb id's to link movies to their corresponding IMDb user rating.
+As these IMDb id's are not available on Boxoffice Mojo we would not be able to merge the two dataframes together.
+We considered merging a dataset containing movie id's and movie titles with the dataset containing movie ratings.
+Eventually we decided against this as we feared in a dataset of this size there would be movies with the exact same title, resulting into movies being assigned the wrong rating.
-Concerning the IMDb data, there are several IMDb API's available.
-However, we decided to use a webscraper instead, as the COVID-19 pandemic is still ongoing, it is valuable for our data to be up to date.
+To ensure the quality of our data, we decided to use a webscraper instead.
+An additional advantage of this is that as the COVID-19 pandemic is still ongoing, it is valuable for our data to be up to date.

 ### 1.2 Composition